-Alverton Community Primary has appointed a designated teacher who works with the Local Authority to promote the educational achievement of registered pupils who are looked after.
-With the commencement of sections 4 to 6 of the Children and Social Work Act 2017,
+Alverton Community Primary School has appointed a designated teacher who works with the Local Authority to promote the educational achievement of registered pupils who are looked after.
+With the commencement of sections 4 to 6 of the Children and Social Work Act 2017, designated teachers have responsibility for promoting the educational achievement of children who have left care through adoption, special guardianship or child arrangement orders or who were adopted from state care outside England and Wales.
+The designated teacher has the appropriate training and the relevant qualifications and experience.

 The Designated Teacher works with the Virtual School Head, who manages pupil premium plus for looked after children.
 The designated teacher works with the virtual school head to discuss how funding can be best used to support the progress of looked after children in the school to meet the needs identified in the child's personal education plan.
-The designated teacher works with the virtual school head to promote the educational achievement of previously looked after children.
+The designated teacher also works with the virtual school head to promote the educational achievement of previously looked after children.
 In other schools and colleges, an appropriately trained teacher should take the lead.